openshift/enhancements/enhancements/machine-api/control-plane.md

 ### Goals

 - To have a declarative mechanism to manage the Control Plane as a single entity.
-- To support declarative safe horizontal scaling towards an odd number replicas for the control plane compute resources.
+- To support declarative safe horizontal scaling towards an odd number of replicas for the control plane compute resources.
 - To support declarative safe vertical scaling for the control plane compute resources.
 - To support declarative safe self-healing and replacement of Control Plane compute resources when the unhealthy resources are below n/2.
 - To support even spread of compute resources across multiple failure domains.